Obama mortgage refinance plan nicks investors

 Obama said in address to the U.S. Congress on Thursday he would work with federal housing agencies to allow more people to refinance at lower rates, possibly saving borrowers $2,000 a year or more.

-His goal is to remove barriers in the government's Home Affordable Refinance Program at Fannie Mae FNMA.OB and Freddie Mac FMCC.OB.
+His goal is to remove barriers in the government's Home Affordable Refinance Program at Fannie Mae and Freddie Mac.
 Under HARP, the agencies agree to back new, lower-rate mortgages for qualified borrowers to use to pay back loans worth more than their houses.

-But arranging for borrowers to pay less means losses for investors in bonds created out of old higher-rate mortgages.
-Under one scenario for changing the HARP rules to encourage refinancings, some $13 billion to $15 billion would be transferred from private investors in mortgage-backed securities to borrowers, according to a study this week by three scholars for the Congressional Budget Office.
-(1.usa.gov/n95PsJ)

 There are about $5 trillion of mortgage bonds outstanding, according to industry analysts.